WHAT'S THE FREQUENCY, KENNETH?

 In other words, what if Ouroussoff had trusted the planning process — and Foster, for that matter — rather than try to manipulate it, and him?
 Perhaps the public turnout would have been much higher.
 Perhaps the vote would have gone differently.

-Surely this would have been better, whatever the outcome, than Ouroussoff's trying to polish a halo for Foster and his project, without first proving that either of them deserved it.
+Surely this would have been better, whatever the outcome, than Ouroussoff's trying to polish a halo for Foster and his project, without first proving that either

 Even Paul Goldberger waited until the Hearst building was nearly complete before committing his deep kiss to print.